loculus-project/loculus/preprocessing/specification.md

 {"accession": 2, "version": 1, "data": {"metadata": {...}, "unalignedNucleotideSequences": {...}}, "submitter": john_smith, ...}
 ```

 The `metadata` field contains a flat JSON object in which all values are strings.
 The fields and values correspond to the columns and values as provided by the submitter.
+Empty metadata fields will be returned as "".

 The primary key is `[accession,version]`.
 The preprocessing pipeline must be able to handle getting the same sequence entry twice with different versions.